 Eligible staff members may use the Complaint Resolution Policy and Procedure to address complaints that arise out of the administration, interpretation, or application of a university or departmental policy or procedure.
 A “complaint” is defined as an allegation that there has been a violation, misinterpretation or misapplication of a university or departmental policy or procedure.
 For example, a staff member might use the Complaint Resolution Policy and Procedure to address his or her belief that a supervisor is not distributing overtime according to university policy.
 However, a staff member may not use the Complaint Resolution Policy and Procedure to appeal a supervisor's decision that overtime is required to meet departmental goals.

 The university reserves the sole right to make management decisions regarding changes in employment, performance, pay and benefits, in accordance with applicable departmental and university policies, laws and regulations.
 In cases where staff members disagree with those management decisions or have differences of opinion about such decisions, the Complaint Resolution Policy and Procedure does not apply.
 However, in the event that a staff member believes or alleges that the policies underlying the management decision were violated, misinterpreted, or misapplied, the Complaint Resolution Policy and Procedure provides a process to address such concerns.
-Allegations concerning discriminatory harassment, sexual harassment, or sexual misconduct are addressed using the university’s Campus Policy and Procedure Prohibiting Harassment and Sexual Misconduct.
+Allegations concerning discriminatory harassment, sexual harassment, or sexual misconduct are addressed using the university’s Campus Policy Prohibiting Discrimination and Harassment and Campus Policy Prohibiting Sexual Misconduct.

 The complaint resolution process may affirm corrective action already taken or result in corrective action being taken against a staff member as part of the resolution of a complaint.
 The Complaint Resolution Policy and Procedure does not prevent the university from making employment decisions concerning a staff member or from taking corrective action unrelated to a complaint.